SitthiwatDam/MATHPLOT-VQA/README.md

 The system enables users to ask contextually relevant questions about the submitted graph, fostering active engagement.

 ##### Graph-Related Answer Generation
-- **Math Question-solving (from graph):** The model provides the solutions to mathematical problems derived from the graph data, along with step-by-step explanations.
+- **Math Question-solving (from graph):** The model provides the solutions to mathematical problems derived from the graph data with detailed explanations.
 - **Graph Interpretation:** The system offers insightful analysis of graph data, elucidating key trends and relationships to aid user interpretation.

 #### 1.3.2.
 Architecture of Solution